surabhisnath/RL-M2018/README.md

-# RL-M2018
+# Reinforcement Learning Codes

-Repository for RL homework
+Codes for common RL algorithms and some exercises from Sutton and Barto.
+Refer to pdf for details of each homework